 Are you a textile manufacture or importer?
-You will be co-responsible for managing waste of the products you market.
+You are co-responsible for managing waste of the products you market.
 This is called producer responsibility.

-The ERP will apply to all parties marketing clothes on the Dutch market.
+The EPR applies to all parties marketing clothes on the Dutch market.
 This is also the case for work clothing.
-Small entrepreneurs will be exempted.

 - manufacturers and importers of clothing and occupational (work) clothing